zekaryas1/notes/docs/intro.md

 - Find a topic to master
 	- ex: Problem solving(Algo & DS), Cooking, Chess…
 - Regular Practice
-	- Find a good resource, this can be {teacher, book, website}
+	- Find a good resource, this can be (teacher, book, website)
 		- ex: Use `Leetcode`, YouTube, competition…
 - Get feedback
 	- Is the work right or wrong?